gh4n/decloc/README.md

 # decloc
-nifty programs in ~10 lines of code
+nifty/fun programs in ~10 lines of code